Skip to main navigation Skip to search Skip to main content

 Education/Academic qualification

-Dr. Phil., Where the New World Is: Literature about the U.S. South at Global Scales, University of Copenhagen
+Dr. Phil., Where the New World Is: Literature about the U.S. South at Global Scales, Royal Veterinary and Agricultural University

 Award Date: 5 Jul 2022